nsrau/azure-docs.it-it/articles/active-directory-b2c/active-directory-b2c-devquickstarts-api-node.md

 - Create an **Application Secret** for your application and copy it down.
 You will need it shortly.
 - Copy down the **Application ID** that is assigned to your app.
 You will also need it shortly.

+    > [AZURE.IMPORTANT]
+    You cannot use applications registered in the **Applications** tab on the [Azure Portal](https://manage.windowsazure.com/) for this.

 ## 3. Create your policies

 In Azure AD B2C, every user experience is defined by a [**policy**](active-directory-b2c-reference-policies.md).
 This app contains three identity experiences - sign-up, sign-in, and sign-in with Facebook.
 You will need to create one policy of each type, as described in the
 [policy reference article](active-directory-b2c-reference-policies.md#how-to-create-a-sign-up-policy).
 When creating your three policies, be sure to:

 - Choose the **Display Name** and a few other sign-up attributes in your sign-up policy.
 - Choose the **Display Name** and **Object ID** application claims in every policy.
 You can choose other claims as well.
 - Copy down the **Name** of each policy after you create it.
 It should have the prefix `b2c_1_`.
 You'll need those policy names shortly.

 Once you have your three policies successfully created, you're ready to build your app.